 Join your local guide for a walking tour of marvelous Vienna.
-At the Hofburg Palace — former seat of emperors and current residence of the president of Austria — visit the Treasury to admire its glittering collection of imperial regalia.
+At the Hofburg Palace — former seat of emperors and current residence of the president of Austria — visit the Imperial Treasury to admire its glittering collection of imperial regalia.
 Then, continue to the Gothic St. Stephen’s Cathedral.
 Spend your afternoon at leisure.
-Dine at a local restaurant before attending a concert at the Mozarthaus Vienna, set in the historic house where Wolfgang Amadeus Mozart lived in the late 18th century.
+Dine at a local restaurant before attending a concert at the Mozarthaus Vienna, the historic house where Wolfgang Amadeus Mozart lived in the 18th century.

 Vienna | Visions of the Imperial City

 This morning, enjoy a panoramic tour of Vienna, viewing the Prater and its Giant Ferris Wheel.
 See the Secession Building and the famous Hundertwasser House, and then visit the Belvedere Gallery, where you find many works by the brilliant and controversial symbolist artist Gustav Klimt, including The Kiss.
-Enjoy lunch at a local restaurant, and then tour Schönbrunn Palace, the former residence of Habsburg monarchs.
+Enjoy lunch at a local restaurant, and then visit Schönbrunn Palace, the former residence of Habsburg monarchs.
 Spend your evening at leisure.

 Popice, Czech Republic | Wines of a Unique Terroir

-Travel to Prague, stopping en route at the Sonberk winery in the Czech countryside for a tour and tasting of its signature vintages, followed by lunch.
+Travel to Prague, stopping en route at the Sonberk winery in the Czech countryside for a tasting of its signature vintages, followed by lunch.
 Continue to Prague, where you check in to your hotel, and then enjoy dinner at a local restaurant.

 Prague | History Remembered